midearth-labs/web-agent-protocol/v0/urs/reference.md

 ### 2. Tool Result Management

-When tools return large results—like entire database query results, file contents, or API responses—these can be stored as references:
+When tools return large results - like entire database query results, file contents, or API responses - these can be stored as references:

 ```python
 # Agent calls analytical tool